ModischFabrications/Anti-FFRB/README.md

 Handtrack has a great demo and seems easy to use, so let's test that one for now.

 ### Deployment
+Selfhosting is great if you know what you do, but that's not my case.
+Luckily there are a few free options for developers.

+There are [better](https://free-for.dev/#/?id=web-hosting) comparison [lists](https://github.com/255kb/stack-on-a-budget/blob/master/pages/static-app-hosting.md) than mine.

-Cloudflare CDN makes high performance usage of a static app much easier than delivering everything yourself.
+CDN makes high performance usage of a static app much easier than delivering everything yourself.
 [Do this if you want to prevent a hug of death](https://noted.lol/noted-survived-top-3-on-hacker-news-how-did-it-effect-my-homelab/).
-Using its DNS might make integration easier, but I haven't gotten around to that yet.

-Web host
-- Selfhosting is great if you know what you do, but that's not my case.
-- [Netlify](https://www.netlify.com/with/svelte/) supports Svelte natively and has a free tier, but seems to be limited
-- [Vercel](https://vercel.com/guides/deploying-svelte-with-vercel) offers more for free hobby use and integrates easily
-- [Surge](https://surge.sh/) also has a great integration and free offer
+Svelte integration seems to be surprisingly simple because you only need to copy the build directory over.
+Using Github Actions makes sense, I don't want to keep updating everything manually.

 ### Alerts
 1. Screen flickering makes sense if you are sitting in front of it.
 Difficult to integrate though.